 You can’t always stop air from entering the system.
 But you can carefully control how you expel the air from it to reduce dangerous velocities.

 For example, when you turn on a system in the spring, first remove the furthest head on the line to allow air to bleed out.
-Then fill the pipes slowly to avoid trapping air.
+Then fill the pipes slowly with water from the main water valve to avoid trapping air.

 Even the best-designed system can have air inside it.
 Air in the system can contribute to water hammer, as it can travel at a higher velocity than water.
 When the system is turned on, the water behind the air bubble will speed up, the air will run out of the system, and the result will be water hammer.